ihabunek/toot/docs/usage.rst

   toot post --editor vim

-Define your editor preference in the ``EDITOR`` environment variable, then you don't need to specify it explicity:
+Define your editor preference in the ``EDITOR`` environment variable, then you don't need to specify it explicitly:

 .. code-block:: bash